JPinSPACE/AdventOfCode/README.md

 # AdventOfCode
-My solutions ot the puzzles at adventofcode.com
+My solutions to the puzzles at adventofcode.com